jpodgorny/stokes_tables/README.md

 polarisation direction of the illumination.
 All of them utilise the `mdefine` command in XSPEC. **Note that the `mdefine` command does not work for polarisation models in XSPEC versions 12.14.1b and earlier.
-To use the provided models, please, update your XSPEC to a later version!**
+To use the provided models, please, update your XSPEC to a later version!** For older versions, you may try this [workaround](#workaround-for-xspec-versions-12.14.1b-and-earlier).

 The following models are available: